privacypatterns/patterns/patterns/Obligation-management.md

 <!--constraints and consequences-->
-Beneﬁts: privacy preferences and policies are communicated and adhered to among organisations sharing data.
+Benefits: privacy preferences and policies are communicated and adhered to among organisations sharing data.
 Liabilities: additional effort to set obligations.